 For Duke-owned flowgates, we checked for changes in flowgate ratings for and, in certain cases, we verified the accuracy of the modeling results by comparing forecasted flows with the flows observed in real-time operations.
 More precisely, we first checked to see if these flowgates were logged as having real-time contingency violations on the study dates.
 If they were, then any value of Base AFC leading to TSR refusals for those days is considered accurate.
 If the flowgates do not appear in the contingency violation logs on the study dates, then we review real-time flow data.
 If real-time loadings peak to within approximately ninety percent of the limits, we again consider the Base AFCs leading to TSR refusals to be accurate, because actions taken in real-time should unload the flowgates to resolve the violations, leaving the flowgates in this range.
-Finally, if the flowgates are not loaded near the limits in real time, we calculate the observed peak post-contingent flow over the day from the real-time data.
+Finally, if the flow over the day from the real-time data.
 We then compare this to the sum of the Base AFC and the TRM plus the rating.
-This represents the forecasted post-contingent flow.
-If this forecasted flow is greater than or similar to the observed flow in real time, then the AFC process is deemed to be accurate from the perspective of not understating transmission capability.
+This represents the forecasted post-contingent flow is greater than or similar to the observed flow in real time, then the AFC process is deemed to be accurate from the perspective of not understating transmission capability.
 We now consider each flowgate separately in the following figures.

-CPL flowgates are not treated as owned by Duke even though CPL is part of Progress Energy.
+&lt;sup>9 CPL flowgates are not treated as owned by Duke even though CPL is part of Progress Energy.
 Although Progress Energy Inc. is now a wholly owned direct subsidiary of Duke Energy Corporation, Progress Energy Inc. and Duke Energy Carolinas, LLC are separate balancing authorities and operate under separate tariffs.
 The scope of the independent transmission service monitor is to monitor Duke Power which is now known as Duke Energy Carolinas, LLC.
 Progress Energy Inc. is outside the scope of the current monitoring plan.

-Figure 10: Base AFC - Parkwood 500/230 kV (DUK)
+Figure 9: Base AFC - Parkwood 500/230 kV Transformer (DUK)

-Figure 10 shows the Parkwood 500/230 kV transformer (DUK) flowgate.
-This flowgate was the cause of four daily and hourly TSR refusals with the majority of the volume from a single 1,000 MW request on the DUK to CPLE path.
+Figure 9 shows the Parkwood 500/230 kV transformer (DUK) flowgate.
+It has a contingent element of the parallel transformer.
+This flowgate was the cause of eleven daily and hourly TSR refusals, all of which were on the DUK to CPLE path.